Mechanical Engineering

 • Steam Boiler with turbine setup

-Utilization
+Utilization by Students

-• Thermal Engineering Laboratory for second year Mechanical Students
+• Laboratory for II-year Mechanical Engineering students.

 Laboratory In-charges